ConorTighe/Raspberry-Pi-Gesture-App/README.md

 ## Conclusion & Recommendations
 In this project, we have taken a raspberry pi and used it to run our gesture based flask web app.
 We have learned and gained a lot working with a Raspberry Pi and OpenCV.
 It was something different and challanging.
 It was interesting to work on the gesture recognition and to dive into machine learning.

-Although the process of installing OpenCV onto the Raspberry Pi was a long and tedious process, it was very rewarding when we got it working with our Web app.
+We did encounter some problems along the way but with help from stack overflow and other forums, we managed our way through to a working application.
+Majoity of the problems were related to the installation of openCV on the Raspberry Pi.
+Since the Raspberry Pi is such a small and lightweight computer and OpenCV is a vast and heavy use library, it wasn't an easy process.
+Following the OpenCV [tutorial](https://www.pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/) mentioned above, we had to change around with the settings on the Pi and be patient with the compile process.
+After successfully installating OpenCV, we were able to run our gesture app on the Raspberry Pi using the Pi Camera Module.

 # Refrences
 - [OpenCV](https://opencv.org/about.html)